Injury Prevention Grantwood Village, MO

 Muscle Imbalance

-Muscle balance is key to supporting joints and staving off injury.
-Imbalance can cause an overreliance on one muscle group, which may cause your body to force it to participate in an activity it shouldn’t.
-It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
-Muscle imbalance can refer to insufficient muscle balance between muscle groups, such as having a strong bicep and weak tricep, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
+Muscle balance is crucial to supporting joints and staving off injury.
+Imbalance can lead to dependency on one set of muscles, causing it to perform actions it cannot do safely.
+It also prevents you from having good posture, and the weaker muscles will become fatigued more quickly, making them more susceptible to injuries.
+Injuries can be caused by insufficient muscle balance between muscle groups, such as having a strong bicep and weak tricep, or in the same muscle group, such as the four muscles in the rotator cuff having different levels of strength.
 Symptoms include:

-Customized injury prevention with our professional physical therapists in Grantwood Village, MO will bring balance to your muscles.
+Customized injury prevention with our licensed physical therapists in Grantwood Village, MO will bring balance to your muscles.

 Movement Dysfunction

-Movement dysfunction can impact your stability and lead to your body moving in ways it is not designed to, causing injury.
-It can be caused by a variety of musculoskeletal issues.
-It can cause injury through:
+Movement dysfunction can result in poor balance and impede your body’s ability to naturally perform functional movements, causing injury.
+It can be caused by a range of musculoskeletal issues.
+It can lead to:

 • Muscle imbalance

-When you first see our injury prevention professionals in Grantwood Village, MO, we’ll go through your medical history and perform a base evaluation to identify the root causes of your movement dysfunction.
-Then, alongside with your doctor or any other medical professionals involved in your care, we’ll create a personalized plan of attack based on empirically-backed research and studies to get your body moving as it should.
+At our initial injury prevention appointment in Grantwood Village, MO, we’ll go through your medical history and analyze your current movement health, strength, and flexibility.
+Then, alongside with your physician or any other providers treating you, we’ll come up with a customized treatment plan been proven to work through research and studies to get your body moving as it should.

 Posture Dysfunction